Search

 • Represented auditor from Big Four accounting firm in testimony before the SEC

-• Successfully defended an employer in a week-long jury trial involving employment discrimination claims, resulting in a complete defense verdict
+• Successfully defended an employer in a week-long jury trial involving employment discrimination claims

 In addition to her summer associate work at Nutter, her professional experience includes serving as a legal extern for the Honorable LeRoy F. Millette of the Supreme Court of Virginia, a legal intern at the Suffolk County District Attorney’s Office, Child Protection Unit in Boston, and an intern at the Office of Senator John Kerry in Boston and Washington, D.C.